About John Finnis

 “Euthanasia, Morality and Law,” Loyola of Los Angeles Law Review, 31 (1998): 1123–45.

-“What is the Common Good, and Why Does It Concern the Client’s Lawyer?,” South Texas Law Review, 40 (1999): 41–53.
+“What is the Common Good, and Why does it Concern the Client’s Lawyer?”
+South Texas Law Review, 40 (1999): 41–53.

-“Natural Law and the Ethics of Discourse,” American Journal of Jurisprudence, 43 (1999): 53–73.
+“Natural Law and the Ethics of Discourse,” American Journal of Jurisprudence, 43 (1999): 53–73; also in Ratio Juris, 12 (1999): 354–73.

 “The Priority of Persons,” in Oxford Essays in Jurisprudence, Fourth Series, ed.
 Edward Craig (Oxford: Oxford University, 2000), 1–15.

 “Abortion, Natural Law and Public Reason,” in Natural Law and Public Reason, ed.
-Robert P George and Christopher Wolfe (Washington, D.C,: Georgetown University, 2000), 71–105.
+Robert P. George and Christopher Wolfe (Washington, D.C,: Georgetown University, 2000), 71–105.

 “Some Fundamental Evils of Generating Human Embryos by Cloning,” in Etica della Ricerca Biologica, ed.
 Cosimo Marco Mazzoni (Florence: Leo S. Olschki, 2000), 115–23; also in Ethics and Law in Biological Research, ed.
 Cosimo Marco Mazzoni (Boston: Kluwer Academic, 2002), 99–106.